Story Obsessed

 I finish high school in Arlington, VA and head to Boston, attending college studying Sociology at Northeastern University.
 Boston is cold, both in temperature and in folks' demeanor.
 I get used to the temperature.

-I meet my partner because of twitter and Dungeons & Dragons.
-We fall in love quickly, which is confusing because they live in New York, and I wanna leave the northeast.
+I meet my partner in fall of 2019 because of Twitter (RIP) and Dungeons & Dragons.
+We fall in love quickly, which is confusing because they live in New York, and I wanna move back South.

 I come home in 2020 to finish my undergrad degree remotely.
 For their safety, my partner leaves New York to tag along.
-They encourage me to take a leap of faith and make a listing for my photography on the web.
+They encourage me to take a leap of faith and make a listing for my photography on the web for the first time.

 I shoot some small, masked weddings until the vaccine becomes available.
 I get some fun summer and fall weddings while I work my new job with the state government.
 Jess is able to navigate the complex healthcare requirements and schedule top surgery - and the results immediately create joy.

 We have a hectic 2022, filled with illnesses, hard times, and job loss.
-The wedding industry keeps me afloat, and I make great friends bringing the big smiles and eye for photography to every gig.
+The wedding industry keeps me afloat, and we make great friends.
+I do my best to bring the big smiles and eye for photography to every gig.
 We round out the year in a house we've made our own, in a city we've fallen in love with.

 I'm a lucky guy.

 The pictures below are just some of the shots that captured life for me and Jess.
 I'd be a fool to take things for granted.
-In the past 3(!) years I've met the love of my life and rebuilt my life & the plans I had for it.
+In the past 7(!) years I've met my fiancé and rebuilt my life & the plans I had for it.
 That being said- everyone in our generation had their lives radically shifted by Covid, so I know I'm not alone in recognizing the challenges, lost opportunities, and constant concern the pandemic (that's not over!) brought with it.
 Like a lot of us though, Jess and I are holding our heads high as we carve out our place in the world.

 Solidarity Forever,